giacomelli/giacomelli.github.io-jekyll/src/_posts/2020/2020-12-08-unitytips-indices.md

  > Note that sequence[^0] does throw an exception, just as sequence[sequence.Length] does.
 For any number n, the index ^n is the same as sequence.Length - n.

-## Sample
-In this sample MonoBehaviour, we will get the message to indicate the winner of the game rock, paper, scissors.
-{% gist 1e0053b26f5a8ff307fe35a6fa83cfc5 TuplePatterns.cs %}